Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

   };
 ```

-In the code above, we use `Electron.dialog` to open a save dialog that will only save (and show) markdown files and then, if the user clicked save successfully, we use the `fs` module to write the file to the file path they selected.
+In the code above, we use `Electron.dialog` to open a save dialog that will only save (and show) markdown files and then, if the user didn't close the dialog, we use the `fs` module to write the file to the file path they selected.

-Now we have the function, let's setup the code to call it when we receive a "savenewfile" message.
+Now we have the function, let's setup the code to call it when we receive a `"savenewfile"` message.

 In the same place, write the following code: